 Here's where my enthusiasm runs into a wall.
 Security researchers have been sounding alarms, and the findings are bad.

-Researchers found over 42,000 OpenClaw instances running on the public internet.
+Early researchers found over 42,000 OpenClaw instances running on the public internet.
 Of those actively tested, 93% had no proper authentication.
 Anyone could walk in.
+A follow-up scan by SecurityScorecard put the total at over 135,000 internet-exposed instances, with 12,800 directly exploitable through a now-patched remote code execution (RCE) vulnerability.
+The numbers got worse, not better.

 On ClawHub, OpenClaw's public skill marketplace, 341 out of 2,857 skills turned out to be malicious.
 That's 12% of the entire registry, packed with keyloggers and credential stealers dressed up in professional documentation.

 Meta reportedly told employees to keep OpenClaw off their work laptops or risk their jobs.
 Microsoft's security blog advised against running it with primary work accounts.
-Cisco called it "groundbreaking" in concept and an "absolute nightmare" for security.
+Cisco called it an "absolute nightmare" for security.
 Sophos said it should only run in disposable sandboxes.
+CrowdStrike's AI Red Teaming team published their own analysis warning security teams about the agent's permission model.

 OpenClaw itself isn't malicious.
 The project is built in good faith.
 But it has deep system access by design, and the community marketplace grew way faster than anyone could review it.
 When one in eight add-ons contains malware, the casual "install and try stuff" approach most people take becomes a real problem.